davehthompson/monthlyloancalcapp/README.md

 ### Considerations

+#### Drift Developer Application

 In order for the experience to function properly you will need to set up a developer app inside of your drift account for Drift to POST relevant information to your application.
-Please ensure you are leveraging proper scopes/subscribing to relevant webhook.
+Please ensure you are leveraging proper scopes/subscribing to relevant webhooks.
 [This guide will help get this set up for you](https://devdocs.drift.com/docs/quick-start).

+##### HTTP POST Requests
 This application leverages `ngrok` as it's means to listening and digesting events from Drift.
-It is being leveraged in a free capacity and therefore whenever the service restarts a new randomly generated URL will be exposed.
+It is being leveraged in a free capacity and therefore whenever the service restarts a new randomly generated URL will be exposed to recieve POST requests from Drift.
 This URL will need to be updated inside of the relevant Drift Dev Application in order to function properly -- as seen below:

 ![Capture](https://user-images.githubusercontent.com/57994411/151228007-563fafb8-e7e2-438c-98a5-81537987e4e6.JPG)